MicrosoftEdge/WebView2Feedback/specs/ScreenCaptureRequested.md

 ## C++
 ```
 interface ICoreWebView2_20;
-interface ICoreWebView2ScreenCaptureRequestedEventArgs;
+interface ICoreWebView2ScreenCaptureStartingEventArgs;
-interface ICoreWebView2ScreenCaptureRequestedEventHandler;
+interface ICoreWebView2ScreenCaptureStartingEventHandler;

 interface ICoreWebView2Frame3;
-interface ICoreWebView2FrameScreenCaptureRequestedEventHandler;
+interface ICoreWebView2FrameScreenCaptureStartingEventHandler;
-interface ICoreWebView2FrameScreenCaptureRequestedEventArgs;
+interface ICoreWebView2FrameScreenCaptureStartingEventArgs;

-/// This interface is an extension of `ICoreWebView2` that supports the ScreenCaptureRequested event.
+/// This interface is an extension of `ICoreWebView2` that supports the ScreenCaptureStarting event.
 // MSOWNERS: stevenwei@microsoft.com
 [uuid(accc0e97-fa2d-4a8d-ad61-cc9ae57a1825), object, pointer_default(unique)]
 interface ICoreWebView2_20 : IUnknown {
-  /// Add an event handler for the `ScreenCaptureRequested` event.
+  /// Add an event handler for the `ScreenCaptureStarting` event.
-  /// `ScreenCaptureRequested` event is raised when the Screen Capture API is requested by the user using getDisplayMedia().
+  /// `ScreenCaptureStarting` event is raised when the Screen Capture API is requested by the user using getDisplayMedia().
-  HRESULT add_ScreenCaptureRequested(
+  HRESULT add_ScreenCaptureStarting(
-      [in] ICoreWebView2ScreenCaptureRequestedEventHandler* eventHandler,
+      [in] ICoreWebView2ScreenCaptureStartingEventHandler* eventHandler,
       [out] EventRegistrationToken* token);
-  /// Remove an event handler previously added with `add_ScreenCaptureRequested`.
+  /// Remove an event handler previously added with `add_ScreenCaptureStarting`.
   // MSOWNERS: stevenwei@microsoft.com
-  HRESULT remove_ScreenCaptureRequested(
+  HRESULT remove_ScreenCaptureStarting(
       [in] EventRegistrationToken token);
 }
-/// Receives `ScreenCaptureRequested` events.
+/// Receives `ScreenCaptureStarting` events.
 // MSOWNERS: stevenwei@microsoft.com
 [uuid(9b5bbea1-4a58-4567-8b42-8781d3986cb4), object, pointer_default(unique)]
-interface ICoreWebView2ScreenCaptureRequestedEventHandler : IUnknown {
+interface ICoreWebView2ScreenCaptureStartingEventHandler : IUnknown {
   /// Called to provide the event args when a screen capture is requested on
   /// a WebView element.
   HRESULT Invoke(
       [in] ICoreWebView2* sender,
-      [in] ICoreWebView2ScreenCaptureRequestedEventArgs* args);
+      [in] ICoreWebView2ScreenCaptureStartingEventArgs* args);
 }
-/// Event args for the `ScreenCaptureRequested` event.
+/// Event args for the `ScreenCaptureStarting` event.
 // MSOWNERS: stevenwei@microsoft.com
 [uuid(a1d309ee-c03f-11eb-8529-0242ac130003), object, pointer_default(unique)]
-interface ICoreWebView2ScreenCaptureRequestedEventArgs : IUnknown {
+interface ICoreWebView2ScreenCaptureStartingEventArgs : IUnknown {
   /// The associated frame information that requests the screen capture
   /// permission.
 This can be used to grab the frame source, name, frameId,
   /// and parent frame information.
   [propget] HRESULT OriginalSourceFrameInfo([out, retval] ICoreWebView2FrameInfo**
      frameInfo);
-  /// By default, both the `ScreenCaptureRequested` event handlers on the
+  /// By default, both the `ScreenCaptureStarting` event handlers on the
   /// `CoreWebView2Frame` and the `CoreWebView2` will be invoked, with the
   /// `CoreWebView2Frame` event handlers invoked first.
 The host may
   /// set this flag to `TRUE` within the `CoreWebView2Frame` event handlers
   /// to prevent the remaining `CoreWebView2` event handlers from being
   /// invoked.
+If the flag is set to `FALSE` within the `CoreWebView2Frame`
+  /// event handlers, downstream handlers can update the `Cancel` property.
   ///
   /// If a deferral is taken on the event args, then you must synchronously
   /// set `Handled` to TRUE prior to taking your deferral to prevent the